Management & Organizations

 Offered Either Fall or Spring; Lecture hours:3

-This course focuses on mentoring, guiding and teaching students who have a demonstrated or validated an entrepreneurial idea that could potentially result in the creation of a private, non-profit, public, hybrid, cross-sectoral, socially-oriented or sustainability-oriented organization.
-Course content will focus on shepherding ideas closer to a viable product/service or scaling.
+Course focuses on mentoring, guiding and teaching students who have a demonstrated or validated an entrepreneurial idea that could potentially result in the creation of a private, non-profit, public, hybrid, cross-sectoral, socially-oriented or sustainability-oriented organization.
+Course content focuses on shepherding ideas closer to a viable product/service or scaling.
+Prerequisite: MORS 240 or MORS 241 or MORS 335 or MORS 370.

 MORS 400.
 Management Consulting.
 1 Credit.